 Check airflow to keep the big picture in mind

-Airflow efficiency and drainage may not seem to be that closely linked, but you’d be surprised at the issues with drainage high static pressure and high coil air velocity can cause.
+Airflow efficiency and drainage may not seem to be that closely linked, but you’d be surprised at the issues that high static pressure and high coil air velocity can cause.

-Whenever you have issues with intermittent drainage, popping sounds at the drain or water blowing off the coil or out of the pan then check your static pressure and air settings.
+Whenever you have issues with intermittent drainage, popping sounds at the drain, or water blowing off the coil or out of the pan, check your static pressure and air settings.